tilo/smarter_csv/README.md

 #### LATEST CHANGES

-* Version 1.10.0 has BREAKING CHANGES when `user_provided_headers` are used
+* Version 1.10.0 has BREAKING CHANGES:

-    BREAKING CHANGE:

-    The new behavior:
+    Changed behavior:
      + when `user_provided_headers` are provided:
        * if they are not unique, an exception will be raised
-       * they are taken as-is, no transformations can be applied
+       * they are taken "as is", no header transformations can be applied
        * when they are given as strings or as symbols, it is assumed that this is the desired format
        * the value of the `strings_as_keys` options is ignored

+     + option `duplicate_header_suffix` now defaults to `''` instead of `nil`.
+       * this allows processing of CSV files with duplicate headers with automatic disambiguation, by appending a number
+       * explicitly set this option to `nil` to get the behavior from previous versions.

 #### Development Branches